District Department of Transportation: Operations

 DDOT is led by a Director who is assisted by a Chief of Staff, Deputy Director for Operations, and Deputy Director for Resource Allocation.

-The most recent director was Jeff Marootian, who recently left DDOT to become Special Assistant to the President for Climate and Science Agency Personnel.
+The most recent director was Everett Lott, who recently left DDOT.
 Five operational departments oversee DDOT's main functions: the Infrastructure Project Management Administration (IPMA), the Mass Transit Administration (MTA), the Transportation Policy & Planning Administration (TPPA), the Transportation Operations Administration (TOA), and the Urban Forestry Administration (UFA).
 Four administrative offices (Communication, Information Technology, Contracting and Procurement, and Legal) provide managerial support.

 DDOT coordinates a number of programs with other city and regional agencies.
 DDOT shares street and sidewalk snow removal with the Department of Public Works, and coordinates a reduced-fare program for elementary and secondary school students with MetroBus and MetroRail.
 Because of the heavy regional integration of the District's transportation system with other local, county, state, and federal governments, DDOT's Transportation Policy and Planning Administration coordinates policy with the Washington Metropolitan Area Transit Authority (WMATA) and the Metropolitan Washington Council of Governments' regional transportation planning and policy bodies.
 DDOT also works closely with the District of Columbia Emergency Management Agency, Metropolitan Washington Council of Governments, the State of Maryland, the Commonwealth of Virginia, and the U.S. federal government to plan and implement the Regional Emergency Coordination Plan (which provides for emergency evacuation of the District of Columbia and surrounding areas in case of a major event, natural disaster, or military or terrorist attack).

-DDOT's headquarters is currently located at 55 M Street SE on top of the Navy Yard Metro station.
+DDOT's headquarters was located at 55 M Street SE on top of the Navy Yard Metro station until April 2021.
+Currently DDOT's headquarters is located at 250 M Street SE.